AlyssaDataHub/AlyssaDataHub/README.md

 ## About This Repo
 Hello! 👋 Welcome to **AlyssaDataHub**!
-This repository space is dedicated to exploring and understanding the world of data.
-Created January 7th, 2025, this repo serves as both a learning journey for myself and a resource hub for others who are building their foundation in data-related fields.
+This repository space is dedicated to exploring and understanding the world of data. **Created January 7th, 2025**, this repo serves as both a learning journey for myself and a resource hub for others who are building their foundation in data-related fields.

 ## What You'll Find Here